hazelcast/hazelcast-reference-manual/src/FAQ.md

 ## How do I reflect value modifications?

 Hazelcast always return a clone copy of a value.
 Modifying the returned value does not change the actual value in the map (or multimap, list, set).
-You should put the modified value back to make changes visible to all nodes.
+You should put the modified value back to make changes visible to all members.

 ```java
 V value = map.get( key );